pactflow/docs.pactflow.io/website/docs/docs/on-premises/system-requirements.md

           = 1300 / 500
           = 3 units (rounded)
 ```
-You should therefore add 3 CPUs and 768 MiB to your total compute budget, and add 3 CPUs, 768 MiB of memory and 156 GiB storage capacity to each of your database instances in year 2:
+You should therefore add 3 CPUs and 768 MiB to your total compute budget, and add 3 CPUs, 768 MiB of memory and 156 GiB storage capacity to each of your database instances in year 2, for a total budget:

 * **Compute**: 13 CPU, 9.25 GiB RAM (measured by total resources and not physical instances)
 * **Database**: 2 x database servers each with 9 CPU, 5.25 GiB RAM, 150 writes/s, 60 read/s, 285 GiB storage